Army arrests 24 suspected Boko Haram members in Auchi - NAIJ.COM - Nigeria Today

 NAIJ.COM

-… – The Otaru of Auchi Kingdom in Edo state, Alhaji Aliru H. Momoh said that Army informed him of the arrest of the suspected insurgents in his palace. – He said the commandant also informed him that the suspects would be transferred to Benin.
+… – The Otaru of Auchi Kingdom in Edo state, Alhaji Aliru H. Momoh, said that Army informed him of the arrest of the suspected insurgents in his palace. – He said the commandant also informed him that the suspects would be transferred to Benin.
 The …

 Auchi begins process to establish Islamic university